danieltroger/telnetd_ramdisk/README.md

 #### Dependencies:
 img4lib, img4tool, ldid2, autodecrypt, kairos, libusbmuxd, Kernel64Patcher, libirecovery and tools preinstalled on macOS (like php, curl, zip, plutil, hdiutil, etc).
 If you just run the script without them it will give you the github URLs to install them from.

-## Please use this shit.
-Open an issue if you need help.
-I don't want to have wasted the 2 days this took writing for using it once.

 -------